-How we measure success is different between product-dominant and service-dominant logics.
-This affects both our thinking and behaviors.
+How we measure success is different between product-dominant and service-dominant logic.
+This affects both our thinking and behaviours.

-We are still interested in margins in a service dominant mindset.
-After all, there is no point having a financially falling firm.
-But we are even more interested in number of customers (or users) and revenue/cost/margin per customer.
+We are still interested in margins in a service-dominant mindset.
+After all, there is no point in having a financially falling firm.
+But we are even more interested in the number of customers (or users) and revenue/cost/margin per customer.